Honolulu Museum of Art Shop

 Terry’s baskets have been displayed and sold at the Bishop Museum gift shop, Village Galleries of Maui and the Mike Carroll Gallery on Lana’i.

-Terry received the Peoples Choice Award from the Moloka’i Art Center’s 6th Annual Member Art Show.
+She received the Peoples Choice Award from the Moloka’i Art Center’s 6th Annual Member Art Show.